 Any person who suffers an injury because of a falling object is entitled to make a claim for personal injury compensation.
 As with all claims, it is important to make sure that the details of your accident have been recorded properly and that medical attention is sought for any injuries that you have sustained.
 For help with reporting your accident correctly, contact us for free advice.

 At Direct2Compensation we have the right expertise to manage your claim successfully.
 We know your rights and can help you to understand whether you have a valid claim or not.

 Direct2Compensation work with some of the best expert injury compensation solicitors in the UK.
 With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice.

-To start your claim today, or even to find out a little bit more about the claims process and how we can help, call us on 01225 430285 or if you prefer, we can call you back.
+To start your claim today, or even to find out a little bit more about the claims process and how we can help, call us on 01225 430285 or if you prefer, .
 In just a few minutes on the telephone with you, we’ll obtain the initial information needed for our solicitors to commence a claim.